I adore small utopian ventures that inspire change. Here are select favourites.

 2001 Ontario Arts Council Community Arts/Artists in the Workplace Grant

-Legacy: community and conference workshops, academic papers, consultations, touring exhibits, storytelling festivals, community water festivals, guest lectures, performances and publications, including The New Quarterly 103 with CD.
+Community and conference workshops, academic papers, consultations, touring exhibits, storytelling festivals, community water festivals, guest lectures, performances and publications, including The New Quarterly 103 with CD.

 Two years collecting life stories of adults with developmental disabilities (1998-9) culminates in the “My Heart is Full” storytelling gala at the Maureen Forrester Hall, Wilfrid Laurier University.